-The MFA continues to have the highest credit ratings obtainable for both long- and short-term debt.
-Vice-Chair Malcolm Brodie and I accompanied senior management on the annual credit rating reviews and we are pleased to report that our AAA credit rating, 'outlook stable,' was reaffirmed by our three credit rating agencies; Standard and Poor's, Moody's, and Fitch.
-Our Commercial Paper program was also reaffirmed at the highest rating available.
+The MFA maintains the highest credit ratings obtainable for its debt.
+I am pleased to report that the MFA's AAA credit rating, 'Outlook Stable', was reaffirmed by our three credit rating agencies; Standard and Poor's, Moody's, and Fitch.
+The Commercial Paper program was also given the highest rating.